axvr/vivid.vim/README.md

 NOTE: Vivid currently does not fully work on Windows, compatibility for it is planned.

+NOTE: Vivid currently only works with Git managed plugins.

 ### Install Vivid

-To install Vivid run this command in a terminal emulator:
+To install Vivid on Vim run this command in a terminal emulator:

+``sh
+git clone https://github.com/axvr/Vivid.vim ~/.vim/pack/vivid/opt/Vivid.vim
+``

+To install Vivid on Neovim run this command:

+``sh
-``git clone https://github.com/axvr/Vivid.vim ~/.vim/pack/vivid/opt/Vivid.vim``
+git clone https://github.com/axvr/Vivid.vim ~/.config/nvim/pack/vivid/opt/Vivid.vim
+``

 Then to enable Vivid place ``packadd Vivid.vim`` at the top of your ``$MYVIMRC`` file.